AzumattDev/OdinPlusQOLMods/OdinsExtendedInventory/README.md

 ***
 > # Update Information (Latest listed first)
-> ### 2.0.0
+> ### 3.0.0
 > - Turn QuickAccessBar into a HotKeyBar (Thanks to [Blaxxun](https://github.com/blaxxun-boop) in a [GitHub commit](https://github.com/AzumattDev/OdinPlusQOLMods/commit/56f5d28a98c24b9a965463ae0720ab62582de25d))
 >     - This provides some compatibility with Jewelcrafting and other mods that might need to modify the QuickAccessBar.
 > - Added new config options for hotkey texts and allow overflow of hotkey bindings.
 >     - You can now override the hotkey text for each hotkey.
 Should you need it to be different than the default.
+> ### 2.0.0
+> - Add moveable chest inventory and configs.
+Note, if you have aedenthorn's version of this, the configs here will not work in this mod.
+Use her mod's config instead.
+This is to prevent conflict.
 > ### 1.0.0
 > - Initial Release